sjelms/bibtex-to-markdown/technical.md

    - Include abstracts when available
    - Create Obsidian-compatible wiki-links

-4. **Author File Generation**
+4. **Author/Editor File Generation**
-   - Create individual markdown files for each author
+   - Create individual markdown files for each author and editor name
    - Cross-reference all citations by the author
    - Maintain bidirectional links with citation files
+5. **Publisher/Journal Page Generation**
+   - Create a page per unique publisher and journal
+   - Track and list all citations associated with each entity

 ### 🧩 Core Components